approov/quickstart-android-java-grpc/SHAPES-EXAMPLE.md

 ```
 approov registration -add app/build/outputs/apk/debug/app-debug.apk
 ```

+Note, some versions of Android Studio save the app in `app/build/intermediates/apk/debug/app-debug.apk`.

 Note, on Windows you need to substitute \ for / in the above command.

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time as elapsed.
 During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) so you do not have to register the APK each time you modify it.